galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 > Additional visualisation options
 > 1. To build a radial tree, rerun Newick Display and choose the *"Draw a radial tree"*: `Yes` option.
 > 2. Alternatively you can visualise your tree outside of Galaxy by downloading your FastTree output and using software such as [SplitsTree](https://software-ab.cs.uni-tuebingen.de/download/splitstree4/welcome.html) or [FigTree](http://tree.bio.ed.ac.uk/software/Figtree/).
-These tools provide additional options for customising the appearance of your tree.
+These tools provide additional options for interactively exploring and customising the appearance of your tree.
 >
 >(If you wish you may of course re-run FastTree and allow it to seek a Maximum Likelihood tree -- maybe once you've learned more about Maximum Likelihood.)
 >